emile-bernard/Do-Good-Software-Companies/README.md

 [**eSight 3**](): A set of electronic glasses that can drastically improve a legally blind person's vision, helping them see and perform daily activities with ease.

-[**OM Signal (MTL)**](): Bio-sensing shirts that connect heart rate, breathing and activity data to users’ mobile devices in real time.
+[**OM Signal**](): Bio-sensing shirts that connect heart rate, breathing and activity data to users’ mobile devices in real time.
 Their latest collaboration is with Ralph Lauren and Concordia’s own Joanna Berzowska.

-[**Arctic Fox AI (MTL)**](): Uses deep-learning to diagnose neurodegenerative diseases like Alzheimer’s and dementia and identify the best treatment for patients based on several factors.
+[**Arctic Fox AI**](): Uses deep-learning to diagnose neurodegenerative diseases like Alzheimer’s and dementia and identify the best treatment for patients based on several factors.

 ## Mental Health
 [**Chayn DIY Online Safety Guide**](): Open source guide to help protect online accounts against harassment and stalkers.